Meta's Conversions API integration

 exponea.update({ 'user_agent': user_agent });

-For website events, it is required to provide Event Source URL parameter.
-If the URL is not available directly in the triggering event's attributes, you might want to use the following customer aggregate.
+For website events, you must provide the event source URL parameter.
+If the URL isn't available in the triggering event's attributes, use this customer aggregate:

 last page_visit location